loudonadam/bonsai-tracker-react/README.md

    app and your phone/tablet all talk to the same FastAPI instance.
-If your computer has multiple adapters (for example Ethernet + Wi-Fi) and a device connects through a different LAN IP than the one detected, the browser will automatically fall back to the host that served the UI so API calls continue to work without touching `.env.local`.
+If your computer has multiple adapters (for example Ethernet + Wi-Fi) and a device connects through a different LAN IP than the one detected, the browser will automatically fall back to the host that served the UI after ~8 seconds and retry every request through the built-in proxy so API calls continue to work without touching `.env.local`.
 5. Wait for the banner that prints both `http://localhost:5173` and the network URL (`http://<HOST_IP>:5173`).
 Open either address from your desktop browser (and the network URL from other devices).
 Hot reload works the same